 CAFII supports the legislative and regulatory framework's key goal of maintaining stability and confidence in the financial services sector by reducing the risk of failures and providing consumer protection.
-We also believe that companies operating in a competitive environment can enhance BC's economic vitality and spur innovation; and, in that connection, we applaud the Preliminary Recommendations Paper's recognition that it is important to reduce red tape and unnecessary regulations that hinder economic development.
+We also believe that companies operating in a competitive environment can enhance British Columbia's economic vitality and spur innovation; and, in that connection, we applaud the Preliminary Recommendations Paper's recognition that it is important to reduce red tape and unnecessary regulations that hinder economic development.

 We support harmonization of regulations and licensing requirements among provincial insurance regulators.
 This is a critical requirement for the industry, the absence of which leads to inefficiencies.
-We also support alignment with international regulatory best practices, such as the International Association of Insurance Supervisors' (IAIS) Insurance Core Principles.
+We also support alignment with international regulatory best practices, such as the IAIS' Insurance Core Principles.